Selling a car with a title loan is possible, but you must fully pay off the loan before transferring the title.

 Can You Sell a Car With a Title Loan on It: The Bottom Line

-If you’re in a financial bind, apply for a title loan with Montana Capital and receive an approval decision in as little as 24 hours!
+If you’re facing a financial shortfall, you can apply for a title loan with Montana Capital and receive an approval decision in as little as 24 hours.